atiyat1/hello-world/README.md

 # hello-world
-This is my first try in creating a repository on GitHub.
+Hello.
+This my first branch exercise in GitHub!
+I like this so far.